- 1 Introduction

 In streaming mode, the instrument will sample at a predefined rate and each time when a certain amount of samples are measured, this chunk of data is transferred to the computer.
 Temperature measurements are relatively slow and therefore we do not need to measure very fast, one measurement per second is a suitable number.

 In this example, the data chunk size is set to 512 samples and the sampling rate to 512 Hz.
 This gives one chunk of data per second.
 The data chunk size is controlled by the record length.
-It can be set by clicking the record length indication on the instrument toolbar and selecting a value.
-The sampling rate can be set by clicking the sampling rate indication on the instrument toolbar and selecting a value.
+It can be set by entering 512 in the Record length edit box in the instrument settings window.
+The sampling rate can be set by entering 512 in the Sample frequency edit box in the instrument settings window.

 Reducing the data stream

 We now get a chunk of 512 samples each second, which we want to reduce to one sample per second.
 The Resampler I/O can be used for that.
-Create a Resampler I/O by right-clicking I/Os in the object tree.
-Connect the Gain/Offset I/O to the Resampler I/O by dragging it on the Resampler I/O.
+Create a Resampler I/O by clicking I/Os in the object tree.
+Connect the Gain/Offset I/O to the Resampler I/O by dragging it on the Resampler I/O. Double click the Resampler I/O to open its setings window.

 Set the resampling ratio

 The resampler will have to reduce the data stream by a factor 512.
-Right-click the resampler I/O and selectand enter "1/512".
+In the Resampler settings window, select the Mode Out/In ration.
+Then enter 1/512 in the Out/In ratio edit box.

 Set the resampling method

-The Resampler has two ways of resampling the input data.
-In Normal mode, the resampler takes the first sample in the chunk and uses that for output value.
-In Linear mode, the resampler takes the average value of all samples in the chunk and uses that for output value.
+The Resampler has three methods for resampling the input data.
+In the Average method, the resampler takes the average value of all samples in the chunk and uses that for output value.
 This automatically gives low pass filtering on the data, reducing possible noise on the signal.
-This example uses linear mode, which is selected by right-clicking the Resampler I/O and then selecting.
+To select the Average method, click the Method Average button in the settings window.
 We now have one temperature measurement per second.

 Collecting the data

-To collect all (reduced) data from the stream, create a Data collector I/O by right-clicking I/Os and selecting Data Collector.
+To collect all (reduced) data from the stream, create a Data collector I/O by clicking I/Os and selecting Data Collector.
 A data collector receives chunks of streaming data and "glues" them together, forming one large record of continuous data.
+Double click the new Data collector I/O to open its settings window.

 Connect the Resampler I/O to the data collector by dragging it onto the data collector.
-The amount of data a data collector can contain can be set, in our example we use 2000 samples.
-Right-click the data collector and selectfrom the popup menu.
+The amount of data a data collector can contain can be set, in our example we use 1800 samples, which corresponds to 30 minutes.
+Enter 1800 in the Data size edit box in the settings window.

 Create a new graph and drag and drop the data collector on the new graph.